Dokiazi/2019Steam/README.md

-# 2019Steam
+# 2019 Steam
-A CSS Theme that restores 2019 steam ui
+A CSS Theme that restores 2019 steam UI while still being compatible with the modern